DRAFT 2017-2018 UNDERGRADUATE STUDIES CATALOG

-This program offered by Walker School of Business & Technology/Business Department
+This program is offered by the Walker School of Business & Technology/Business Department.

 The bachelor of science (BS) in accounting is designed to provide students with the core knowledge, skills, and tools necessary to successfully enter the profession of accounting.
 The accounting curriculum will allow students to explore and appreciate the career opportunities in public accounting, corporate accounting, and other related areas.
 The program is also designed to offer the student a general, diversified business background that is significantly important to the accounting professional in today's technology driven, global business environment.
 However, the emphasis of the Webster University accounting program is to prepare students for the Certified Public Accounting examination.

 The degree requires a total of 128 credit hours.
 Transfer students must take at least 18 credit hours of accounting at Webster University to earn this degree.

 The BS in accounting is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).